 As the digital culture continued to grow and social media became more and more prevalent, a change in how we reach customers as marketers was necessary.
 This is where inbound marketing comes in.

 Modern inbound marketing actually focuses on the customer.
 The inbound methodology involves four stages: attract, convert, close, and delight.
 Whereas outbound marketing focuses on reaching the customer by going out of your way – and their way – to contact them, inbound marketing reaches them in a more organic manner by focusing on content.

 The foundation of inbound marketing is built on creating and sharing content that is specifically designed to reach your customer base.
 This way, when someone visits your site, they are actively looking for the information you are providing.
 How is this done?

 In the attract stage, you focus on creating content to attract the ideal visitors to your site, leveraging blog content, keywords, and social media to do so.
 The convert stage seeks to make your visitors become leads, using forms, calls-to-actions, and landing pages The close stage leverages a CRM tool and marketing automation to close these leads as customers.
 Lastly, the delight stage makes these customers fall in love with your business and become active promoters of your product or service.

-Ultimately, while traditional outbound marketing hopes that cold calling and disruptive ads can bring visitors that could potentially become a lead and eventually a customer, inbound marketing uses a step-by-step methodology actually achieve these results.
+Ultimately, while traditional outbound marketing hopes that cold calling, trade shows, and disruptive ads can bring visitors that could potentially become a lead and eventually a customer, inbound marketing uses a step-by-step methodology actually achieve these results.
 Going the extra step, inbound marketing does this in a manner that seeks to attract the right kind of customers from the very beginning, being customer centric from step one.